BartoszCichecki/LenovoLegionToolkit/README.md

 Lighting that required Corsair iCue is not supported by LLT.

 _**Important:** Riot Vanguard DRM (used in Valorant for example) is known to cause issues with RGB controls.
-If you don't see RGB settings and have it installed, uninstall it._
+If you don't see RGB settings and have it installed, make sure it doesn't run on startup or uninstall it._

 ### Hybrid Mode and GPU Working Modes